loda-lang/loda-programs/programs/oeis/list1.md

 * [A195160](http://oeis.org/A195160) ([L09 program](A195160.asm)): Generalized 11-gonal (or hendecagonal) numbers: m*(9*m - 7)/2 with m = 0, 1, -1, 2, -2, 3, -3, ...
 * [A195161](http://oeis.org/A195161) ([L11 program](A195161.asm)): Multiples of 8 and odd numbers interleaved.
 * [A195162](http://oeis.org/A195162) ([L14 program](A195162.asm)): Generalized 12-gonal numbers: k*(5*k-4) for k = 0, +-1, +-2, ...
+* [A195233](http://oeis.org/A195233) ([L06 program](A195233.asm)): Number of lower triangles of a 3 X 3 0..n array with each element differing from all of its diagonal, vertical, antidiagonal and horizontal neighbors by one or less.
+* [A195234](http://oeis.org/A195234) ([L26 program](A195234.asm)): Number of lower triangles of a 4 X 4 0..n array with each element differing from all of its diagonal, vertical, antidiagonal and horizontal neighbors by one or less.
 * [A195241](http://oeis.org/A195241) ([L19 program](A195241.asm)): Expansion of (1-x+19*x^3-3*x^4)/(1-x)^3.
 * [A195311](http://oeis.org/A195311) ([L11 program](A195311.asm)): Row sums of A195310.
 * [A195312](http://oeis.org/A195312) ([L16 program](A195312.asm)): Multiples of 9 and odd numbers interleaved.